concourse/rfcs/033-archiving-pipelines/proposal.md

 ## Un-archiving

 A pipeline will become un-archived when its pipeline is set once again, either through `fly set-pipeline` or through the `set_pipeline` step.
 This way we can ensure that there is a valid configuration when unarchiving (which allows us to clear out configuration and other unnecessary data when the pipeline is archived).

+Note that when a pipeline is un-archived by this process it is paused.
+This is symmetrical with the fact that pipelines begin their life in the paused state.

 This is also to support the use case of temporarily commenting out a `set_pipeline` step and then un-commenting it to bring it back.